oldestlivingboy/assets/website/bio/description.markdown

 ads and paywalls for making money and paying online and was motivated by my frustrations as an app developer (and internet user) over most of the last decade.

-In that time, I created 7 indie apps – for iOS, Android, Chrome, Firefox, Safari, and Opera – that’ve topped 1,000,000 active users and another 14 that’ve topped 10,000.
+In that time, I created 7 independent apps – for iOS, Android, Chrome, Firefox, Safari, and Opera – that’ve topped 1,000,000 active users and another 14 that’ve topped 10,000.
 Altogether, my apps have been installed more than 20,000,000 times, been rated an average of more than 4.5 out of 5 stars by users, and been featured more than 1,000 times by the press and by platform vendors – including [in